AliTaee/iran-card-bank/README.md

 ## Todo list:

-- Auto bank detection and show bank name
+- Auto bank detection and show bank name (Currently working on this feature 👨‍💻🛠️)
 - Only Show first or last digits
 - Show user card bank name and family
 - Flag to enable or disable showing name and family